MxsicXYZ/AhniJDK/README.md

 });
 ```

-Additional info can be found on the javadocs for the Nekos4J class and [on the official Discord server](https://discord.gg/BARzYz8).
+Additional info can be found on the javadocs for the AhniJDK class and [on the official Discord server](https://discord.gg/BARzYz8).